Climate Change Issues

 approaching catastrophic climate changes

-The primary resistance to a successful environmental program will come from the nuclear military industrial fossil fuel complex ("MIC" for short) that President Dwight Eisenhower identified 60 years ago as the great burden on humanity.
-Therefore avoidance of C3 C3 requires the end of oil and fossil fuel addiction, giving up the nuclear option and a rapid conversion to a high efficiency solar energy infrastructure.
-Since the major obstacle to this path is MIC, especially its U.S. component, this complex and its imperial agenda must be confronted, isolated, and finally eliminated as the biggest threat to human survival.
+This resistance that President Dwight Eisenhower identified 60 years ago as a great burden on humanity and is now led by an expanded nuclear military industrial fossil fuel complex.
+Therefore whatever avoidance of C3 C3 is still possible, will require the end of oil and fossil fuel addiction, giving up the nuclear option and a rapid conversion to a high efficiency solar energy infrastructure.
+Since the U.S. component of this MIC complex is the major obstacle to this path, the US imperial agenda must be confronted, isolated, and finally eliminated if we are to thwart the biggest threat to human survival.
 More precisely, its material infrastructure should be solarized, with containment of its huge legacy of chemical and nuclear waste.
-A solarized and demilitarized world, a formidable challenge to say the least!
+The people of the world must demand and achieve a solarized and demilitarized world, a formidable challenge to say the least!
 Achievable only with a socialized or socialist approach.
 (See Schwartzman, Ecosocialism or Ecocatastrophe)

 The Climate Change arguments of this page can be describe as: